zsoltlszabo/tdk-info/drafts/content/index.md

 During my high school years, I participated in many competitions in my fields of interest.
 I competed on the national level a few times, most notably achieving 15th? place at the National Competition for High School Students in Computer Science, which is the most prestigious high school competition in Hungary.

 My main academic interests are Computer Science and Mathematics, but I am interested in many other topics such as politics, modern history and international relations as well, which is one of the reasons why I chose this research topic.
 I am glad that I have the opportunity to research a subject where I can use both my mathematical and my political interests.

+In 2023, I was awarded the title of the most successful high school student by the Mayor of Tatabánya.

 ## The future of the research
 This website is about the paper that I originally presented at the National Conference of Students' Research Societies, however I wish to continue my research beyond my findings in this paper.
 Currently, I have two main directions that I would like to continue my research in.